 What’s the taster verdict?
 This stuff is really good!
 The yogurt is really tangy, which I love.
 Even though they are considered savory flavors, each one has a balance to it, with just a hint of natural sweetness.
 They are all delightful eaten on their own or with mix-ins, but I say it’s easy to get creative and use them in a slew of ways.
 Here’s my flavor run-down.

-Up front you taste raspberry (there's raspberry vinegar in this one), but then it reveals the earthy beet flavor.
-The beet flavor isn't overpowering, really nice and subtle.
+Up front, you taste raspberry (there’s raspberry vinegar in this one), but then it reveals the earthy beet flavor.
+The beet flavor isn’t overpowering, really nice and subtle.
 The color is amazing too!
-Again after a few spoonfuls inspiration struck.
-We put some yogurt onto a Lesser Evil Chia Crisp and topped it some Can't Beet It Hot Beet and Horseradish relish.
+Again after a few spoonfuls, inspiration struck.
+We put some yogurt into a Lesser Evil Chia Crisp and topped it with some Can’t Beet It Hot Beet and Horseradish Relish.
 Another easy and delicious appetizer is moments away with this yogurt on hand.

 This tastes like all the awesomeness of a pumpkin pie or pumpkin bread.
 While we just savored this one as part of our lunch, both Renato and I thought of a million mix-ins that would bring this over the top.
 Think candied nuts or pumpkin seeds.
 Oh and seriously you need to dip gingersnaps in this … or better yet use it make on a Fall custard with a gingersnap crust!